-- 3.8.1 Proposals for all new development would be expected to seek to achieve high quality and inclusive design, and to have sought to conserve local distinctiveness of traditional rural settlements and buildings. - 3.8.2 Relevant development proposals must demonstrate that they have complied with this via a Design and Access statement. - 3.8.3 Planning permission will not be supported for development of poor design that fails to take the opportunities available for improving local character and quality of an area and the way it functions. - 3.8.4 Replacement of any existing building will only be permitted if the development is of better architectural quality and makes a more positive contribution to the Village. - 3.8.5 In Ashton Keynes examples of good design include: - achieving high quality design that respects the scale and character of existing and surrounding buildings; - using good quality materials that complement the existing palette of materials used within Ashton Keynes; - respecting established building positions and arrangements of front gardens, walls or hedges; - ensuring proposals relate to established plot widths within streets where development is proposed, particularly where they establish a rhythm to the architecture in a street; - providing sufficient external and garden amenity space to meet household recreational need; - using green hedging for highways boundaries wherever possible; - allowing provision for trees and planting to balance the visual impact of the development; - avoiding infringement on open spaces or access to open spaces; - ensuring that gaps which provide views out of the village to the surrounding country side are maintained; - providing adequate vehicle parking spaces to avoid on-road parking; - providing adequate storage space for household waste and recycling bins, and cycles; - ensuring garages are in accordance with the architectural style of the dwelling it serves and are set back from the street and should be located between houses rather than in front in order not to dominate the street scene; - providing streets designed in a way that encourages slow vehicle speeds and allows them to function as social spaces: - ensuring safe access for vehicles; pedestrians and cyclists; - providing access to local facilities and public transport links via convenient, direct paths suitable for those pushing a pushchair, in a wheelchair, walking with a stick or walking frame or using a mobility scooter; - adopting the principles of sustainable drainage systems and water capture (for use in activities such as gardening, car washing); - innovating to achieve low carbon sustainable design and maximise the use of renewable energy opportunities; - complying with the principles incorporated in the Secured by Design (the official UK Police flagship initiative that supporting the principles of 'designing out crime'); - taking adequate measures to prevent light pollution.
+- 3.8.1 Proposals for all new development would be expected to seek to achieve high quality and inclusive design, and to have sought to conserve local distinctiveness of traditional rural settlements and buildings. - 3.8.2 In Ashton Keynes examples of good design can include: - achieving high quality design that respects the scale and character of existing and surrounding buildings; - using good quality materials that complement the existing palette of materials used within Ashton Keynes; - respecting established building positions and arrangements of front gardens, walls or hedges; - ensuring proposals relate to established plot widths within streets where development is proposed, particularly where they establish a rhythm to the architecture in a street; - providing sufficient external and garden amenity space to meet household recreational need; - using green hedging for highways boundaries wherever possible; - allowing provision for trees and planting to balance the visual impact of the development; - avoiding infringement on open spaces or access to open spaces; - ensuring that gaps which provide views out of the village to the surrounding country side are maintained; - providing adequate vehicle parking spaces to avoid on-road parking; - providing adequate storage space for household waste and recycling bins, and cycles; - ensuring garages are in accordance with the architectural style of the dwelling it serves and are set back from the street and should be located between houses rather than in front in order not to dominate the street scene; - providing streets designed in a way that encourages slow vehicle speeds and allows them to function as social spaces; - ensuring safe access for vehicles; pedestrians and cyclists; - providing access to local facilities and public transport links via convenient, direct paths suitable for those pushing a pushchair, in a wheelchair, walking with a stick or walking frame or using a mobility scooter; - adopting the principles of sustainable drainage systems and water capture (for use in activities such as gardening, car washing); - innovating to achieve low carbon sustainable design and maximise the use of renewable energy opportunities; - complying with the principles incorporated in the Secured by Design (the official UK Police flagship initiative that supporting the principles of 'designing out crime'); - taking adequate measures to prevent light pollution.